Mqtth3w/Forwarder-Telegram-bot/README.md

   ```
   You should see something like {"ok":true,"result":true,"description":"Webhook was set"} then the bot works.
   <br><br>
-  If you filled wrong info or need to update info you can delete webhook and then you can set it again!
+  If you filled wrong info or need to update info you can delete webhook and then you can set it again.
 Open the following link after substitution to delete webhook.
   ```
   https://api.telegram.org/bot<replace with your bot api token>/deleteWebhook
   ```